 Step 2: Place in zipper storage bags with alcohol

-Pour a handful of coarse salt and rubbing alcohol (preferably 99% isopropyl, or rubbing, alcohol) into each of the two storage bags until the bowl and downstem are fully submerged.
+You can buy a bong-specific cleaning solution, but isopropyl alcohol and salt are your best (and cheapest) bet.
+Pour a handful of coarse salt into the bag and add rubbing alcohol (99% isopropyl alcohol) until the bowl and downstem are fully submerged.

 Step 3: Pour out old bong water